 To add fuel to this fire, an enormous amount of toxins are generated in your body as it fights Lyme.
 Your body struggles to fight and detox at the same time.
 It will always focus on the most immediate threat to your survival and worry about detox later.
 You’d never clean your house if you thought there was a thief lurking outside your door, right?
 The toxins then build up, making you more prone to food allergies and environmental sensitivities.

-Remember that parasites can carry bacteria and viruses inside them, especially Lyme.
+Remember that parasites can carry bacteria inside them, especially Lyme.
 So to get to these allergy sources, you have to get rid of parasites first.

 Fungal Infections and Candida